-- i) A single phase fully controlled bridge converter can operate either in the \\\\\ or \\\\\ conduction mode. - ii) In the continuous conduction mode at least\\\\\thyristors conduct at all times. - iii) In the continuous conduction mode the output voltage waveform does not depend on the \\\\\\parameters. - iv) The minimum frequency of the output voltage harmonic in a single phase fully controlled bridge converter is\\\\\\the input supply frequency. - v) The input displacement factor of a single phase fully controlled bridge converter in the continuous conduction mode is equal to the cosine of the \\\\\\ angle.
 Answer: (i) continuous, discontinuous; (ii) two; (iii) load; (iv) twice; (v) firing.
-4.5 Operation in the discontinuous conduction mode So far we have assumed that the converter operates in continuous conduction mode without paying attention to the load condition required for it.
-In figure 10.4 the voltage across the R and L component of the load is negative in the region - $\theta \le t \le +\pi$ Therefore i0 continues to decrease till a new pair of thyristor is fired at $t \oplus +\pi$ Now if the value of R, L and E are such that i0 becomes zero before $^{(0)}t = ^{\pi} + ^{(\alpha)}t$ the conduction becomes discontinuous.
-Obviously then, at the boundary between continuous and discontinuous conduction the minimum value of i() which occurs at t = and P = +P will be zero.
-Putting this condition in (10.26) we obtain the condition for continuous conduction as.
-Fig 10.6 shows waveforms of different variables on the boundary between continuous and discontinuous conduction modes and in the discontinuous conduction mode.
+4.5 Operation in the discontinuous conduction mode

+So far we have assumed that the converter operates in continuous conduction mode without paying attention to the load condition required for it.
+In figure 10.4 the voltage across the R and L component of the load is negative in the region - $\theta \le t \le +\pi$ Therefore i0 continues to decrease till a new pair of thyristor is fired at $t \oplus +\pi Now$ if the value of R, L and E are such that in becomes zero before ${}^{0}\!t={}^{\pi}+{}^{\alpha}$ the conduction becomes discontinuous.
+Obviously then, Fig 10.6 shows waveforms of different variables on the boundary between continuous and discontinuous conduction modes and in the discontinuous conduction mode.
 It should be stressed that on the boundary between continuous and discontinuous conduction modes the load current is still continuous.
 Therefore, all the analysis of continuous conduction mode applies to this case as well.
-However in the discontinuous conduction mode iO remains zero for certain interval.
+However in the discontinuous conduction mode i_0 remains zero for certain interval.
 During this interval none of the thyristors conduct.
 These intervals are shown by hatched lines in the conduction diagram of Fig 10.6(b).
-In this conduction mode i() starts rising from zero as T1T2 are fired at t =0 The load current continues to increase till t = -.
-After this $\pi$ th output voltage v() falls below the emf E and i() decreases till t = when it becomes zero.
-Since the $\beta$ thyristors cannot conduct current in the reverse direction i@remains at zero till $\omega t = \pi + \alpha$ when T3 and T4 are fired.
-During the period t +prome of the thyristors conduct.
-During this period v0 attains the value E. Performance of the rectifier such as VOAV, VORMS, IOAV, IORMS etc can be found in termsof
+In this conduction mode i_0 starts rising from zero as T_1T_2 are fired at t=0.
+The Goad current continues to increase till t=-.
+After this 7th Poutput voltage v_0 falls below the emf E and i_0 decreases till t= when it becomes zero.
+Since the thyristors cannot conduct current in the reverse direction i_0 remains at zero till 0t $t=\pi+\alpha$ when T3 and T4 are fired.
+During the period t t=0th thyristors conduct.
+During this period t=0th thyristors conduct.
+Performance of the rectifier such as VOAV, VORMS, IOAV, IORMS etc can be found in termsof